grafana/agent/docs/sources/static/set-up/install-agent-binary.md

 ---
-title: Install the Grafana Agent binary
+title: Install static mode on other systems
 weight: 140
 aliases:
 - ../../set-up/install-agent-binary/
 ---

-## Install the Grafana Agent binary
+## Install static mode on other systems

 Install Grafana Agent and get it up and running using a binary file.